The ‘Barbie’ bonanza continues at the box office, ‘Oppenheimer’ holds the No. 2 spot

 "Talk to Me," the A24 supernatural horror film, fared better.
 It debuted with $10 million.
 The film, directed by Australian filmmakers Danny and Michael Philippou and starring Sophie Wilde, was a midnight premiere at the Sundance Film Festival in January and received terrific reviews from critics (95% fresh on Rotten Tomatoes).
 It was made for a modest $4.5 million.

-While theaters being flush with moviegoers has been a huge boon to a film industry still recovering ground it lost during the pandemic, it's been tougher sledding for Tom Cruise, the so-called savior of the movies last summer with "Top Gun: Maverick."
-"Mission Impossible: Dead Reckoning Part I," starring Cruise and directed by Christopher McQuarrie, grossed $10.7 million in its third weekend.
-Its domestic total stands at $139.2 million.
+While theaters being flush with moviegoers has been a huge boon to the film industry, it's been tougher sledding for Tom Cruise, the so-called savior of the movies last summer with "Top Gun: Maverick."
+"Mission Impossible: Dead Reckoning Part I," which debuted the week before the arrival of "Barbenheimer," grossed $10.7 million in its third weekend.
+The film starring Cruise and directed by Christopher McQuarrie, has grossed $139.2 million domestically and $309.3 million oveseas.

 Instead, the sleeper hit “Sound of Freedom” has been the best performing non-“Barbenheimer” release in theaters.
 The Angel Studios’ release, which is counting crowdfunding pay-it-forward sales in its box office totals, made $12.4 million in its fourth weekend, bringing its haul thus far to nearly $150 million.